 Examples of reasons why glue may become unusable include the following:

-- Skiers with heavy weight or luggage who use skis with thin adhesive tend to slip off and freeze.
-(Thin sheets tend to slip off more easily, allowing snow to get in from the sides, which makes them more likely to freeze.)
+causing them to freeze. - Skiers with heavy weight or heavy luggage may use thin glued skins, which can cause them to slip and freeze.
+(Using thin sheets makes them more prone to slipping, allowing snow to get in from the sides, thus making them more likely to freeze.)

 The following brands of seal manufacturers are currently available in Japan